Noshad22/jquery.wallpainter/README.md

 });
 ```

-You can easily add your custom helpers:
+You can also mixin your custom helpers:

 ```javascript
 jQuery.wallPainter.mixin({